HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - Model
   - Modeling
   - Subject domain
-  - Algorithm
+  - Algorithm used
-  - Syntax
+  - Syntax used
-  - Semantics
+  - Semantics used
-  - Programm
+  - Programm used
-  - Programming paradigm
+  - Programming paradigm used
-  - Programming language
+  - Programming language used
-  - Framework
+  - Framework used
-  - Platform
+  - Platform used
-  - Source code
+  - Source code used
-  - Object code
+  - Object code used
-  - Machine code
+  - Machine code used
   - Microcode
   - Software engineering
   - Decomposition
   - Control flow
   - Data flow
-  - Code reuse
+  - Code reuse used
   - Defensive programming
-  - Don't repeat yourself (DRY)
+  - Don't repeat yourself (DRY) used
-  - KISS principle
+  - KISS principle used
 - Syntax and concepts
   - Value
   - Identifier